google-marketing-solutions/gps-sgtm-pantheon/sgtm/artemis/README.md

 [Artemis](https://en.wikipedia.org/wiki/Artemis) is the Greek goddess of the hunt.
 Like the goddess, the solution goes out hunting for data and returns with it.

+## Why use this tag when sGTM has a Firestore lookup feature already?

+sGTM has a variable type which allows you lookup data in Firestore.
+The key difference between that and Artemis is that this built-in lookup gets data from an attribute within a document whereas Artemis allows you to get the entire document and parse out any value.
+This allows you to return more data in a single API call, reducing costs and improving performance.

+If you only require a single value to be looked up, the built-in lookup would be best to use.

 ## Implementation
 Ready to start implementing this solution?
 You can follow the guide below which outlines how Server Side Google Tag Manager (sGTM) can be used with Firestore,